Emily Skeggs

-Emily D. Skeggs (born July 10, 1990) is an American actress and singer.
+Emily Skeggs (born July 10, 1990) is an American actress and singer.
 She was nominated for the Tony Award for Best Featured Actress in a Musical in 2015 for playing the role of Medium Alison in Fun Home.

 Early life and education

 She was born in New York City, the daughter of Susan (née Casserly) and Gary Skeggs.
 Her father is a graphic designer, and her mother works in business.
 Skeggs graduated from Fiorello H. LaGuardia High School in 2008 and from Emerson College in 2012 with a degree in theatre and minor in writing.
-She wrote a play when she was six years old titled Star Girl which was performed at her school.
+She wrote a play when she was six years old titled Star Girl, which was performed at her school.

 At LaGuardia she played the role of Oolie/Donna in City of Angels, in a cast that included Azealia Banks.
 At Emerson, she played Lady Macbeth in Macbeth, Hero in Much Ado About Nothing, and Maid Marian in Robin Hood.